OpenAcousticDevices/AudioMoth-USB-Microphone-Cmd/README.md

 > AudioMoth-USB-Microphone.exe config 48000
 ```

-### Linux and Raspberry Pi ###
+### Linux ###

-By default, Linux and Raspberry Pi prevent writing to certain types of USB devices such as the AudioMoth.
+By default, Linux prevents writing to certain types of USB devices such as the AudioMoth.
 To use this application you must first navigate to `/lib/udev/rules.d/` and create a new file (or edit the existing file) with the name `99-audiomoth.rules`:

 ```
 > cd /lib/udev/rules.d/